-Problem 5 (8 points).
+Problem 5 (15 points).
 Record a video for one example execution of this scenario.
-The video should include the GAZEBO window, the RVIZ window, and the terminal window that runs MP0 code.
+The video should include the Gazebo window, the Rviz window, and the terminal window that runs MP0 code.
 Provide a link to the video and include the link in the report.
 In addition, plot the time versus state variables ($x_1(t)$, $x_2(t)$) for this execution.

 Problem 6 (20 points).
-Fix d_sense and a_b, and choose 10 different values for v_0.
+Fix d_sense and a_b, and choose 5 different values for v_0.
 Try to choose interesting values or "corner cases" that could make the system safe and unsafe.

-- (a) For each of these choices, plot the final value of d(t) vs your choice of v_0. - (b) Which choices satisfy the assumptions you identified in Problem 3 of part one?
-Do those executions indeed turn out to be safe?
-If not why not? - (c) Are there choices that do not satisfy the assumptions in Problem 3, but yet turn out to be safe?
-If yes, can you find such choices of v_0 and explain why do those choices exist?
+- (a) For each of these choices, plot the final value of d(t) vs your choice of v_0. - (b) Are there any choices that violate the safety of the system? - (c) Try reducing d_sense.
+How does this affect the safety of the system in relation to v_0?